uchicago-library/bmrc/README.md

 ## Running an Instance of the Site
 1. Start the dev environment from the root of the project directory: `vagrant up`
-5. ssh to the guest machine: `vagrant ssh`
+2. ssh to the guest machine: `vagrant ssh`.
+The virualenv will automatically be activated and you will be dropped into the working directory.
-6. Activate the virualenv and navigate to the root directory: `source bmrc/bin/activate && cd /vagrant/`
-7. Start the Django dev server: `./manage.py runserver 0.0.0.0:3000`
+3. Start the Django dev server: `./manage.py runserver 0.0.0.0:3000`

 ## Making Changes
 - **Model Changes:** Run `python manage.py makemigrations`, then `python manage.py migrate` to update the database with your model changes.
 You must run the above commands each time you make changes to the model definition.